William Ewart Gladstone: Return to the backbenches (1846–1851)

 When Peel's government fell in 1846, Gladstone and other Peel loyalists followed their leader in separating from the protectionist Conservatives; instead offering tentative support to the new Whig prime minister Lord John Russell, with whom Peel had cooperated over the repeal of the Corn Laws.
 After Peel's death in 1850, Gladstone emerged as the leader of the Peelites in the House of Commons.
-He was re-elected for the University of Oxford (i.e. representing the MA graduates of the university) at the General Election in 1847—Peel had once held this seat but had lost it because of his espousal of Catholic Emancipation in 1829.
+He was re-elected for the University of Oxford (i.e. representing the MA graduates of the university) at the General Election in 1847 – Peel had once held the seat but had lost it because of his espousal of Catholic Emancipation in 1829.
 Gladstone became a constant critic of Lord Palmerston.

-In 1847 Gladstone helped to establish Glenalmond College, then The Holy and Undivided Trinity College at Glenalmond.
+In 1847, Gladstone helped to establish Glenalmond College, then The Holy and Undivided Trinity College at Glenalmond.
 The school was set up as an episcopal foundation to spread the ideas of Anglicanism in Scotland, and to educate the sons of the gentry.

-As a young man Gladstone had treated his father's estate, Fasque, in Forfarshire, southwest of Aberdeen, as home, but as a younger son he would not inherit it.
+As a young man, Gladstone had treated his father's estate, Fasque, in Kincardineshire, southwest of Aberdeen, as home but, as a younger son, he would not inherit it.
 Instead, from the time of his marriage, he lived at his wife's family's estate at Hawarden in Flintshire, Wales.
-He never actually owned Hawarden, which belonged first to his brother-in-law Sir Stephen Glynne, and was then inherited by Gladstone's eldest son in 1874.
+He never owned Hawarden, which belonged first to his brother-in-law Sir Stephen Glynne, and was then inherited by Gladstone's eldest son in 1874.
 During the late 1840s, when he was out of office, he worked extensively to turn Hawarden into a viable business.